 Company registration is a primary process that all business owners need to accomplish.
 The Companies Act 2013 lists different types of companies that can be incorporated in India.

 So before you move ahead with the company registration process, take a look at these different types of companies types in India, which you can register.

 1) Private Limited Company

-A Private Limited Company is a private entity meant for small businesses.
+A Private Limited Company is a business registration by private entity meant for small businesses.
 As per the provisions of the Companies Act 2013, there can be a minimum of 2 members and a maximum of 200 members in a company.
 In this form of company, there are a group of shareholders and the total capital is made up of shares withheld by each member.

 In a Private Limited Company, the liability of members is limited to the number of shares held by them.
 Business assets and personal assets are treated separately.
 Shares of a Private Limited Company can be sold or transferred to individuals, who in turn become owners of the company.
 The shares, however, cannot be publically traded.
-A Private Limited Company can be further classified as
+A Private Limited Company can be further classified as:

 a) Company Limited By Shares